Trump says discussed forming cyber security unit with Putin

 (This version of the story corrects day of meeting in second paragraph to Friday)

-(Reporting by David Stamp, Valerie Volcovici and Yasmeen Abutaleb; Editing by Janet Lawrence)
+Reporting by David Stamp, Valerie Volcovici and Yasmeen Abutaleb; Editing by Janet Lawrence